rotovap/rotovap.github.io/_posts/2024-02-17-duckdb_rdkit-extension.markdown

 duckdb would get killed after a while.
 I eventually figured out that this way of converting SMILES to Mol causes a memory leak.

-I wrote some simple programs and running them with valgrind to experiment with how I should properly use RDKit to not get a memory leak.
+I wrote some simple programs and ran them with valgrind to experiment with how I should properly use RDKit so that I wouldn't get a memory leak.
 Running the above with valgrind showed that there were bytes definitely lost and indirectly lost.
-I tried deleting the object after I was done with it, but still ran into issues with that.
+I tried deleting the object after I was done with it, but still ran into different issues with that approach.

 To fix this, I followed the pattern set by chemicalite and used a `std::unique_ptr` and reset the unique_ptr with the `RDKit::ROMol` pointer that is returned by